 • Demonstrate effective communication with a variety of stakeholders, such as civic leaders, shelter leaders, staff, private organizations, animal welfare funders, media, and the public.

-• Analyze key performance indicators to assess organizational performance, compare to industry norms, and benchmark to standards of excellence.
+• Analyze key performance indicators (KPIs) to assess organizational performance, compare to industry norms, and benchmark to standards of excellence.

-• Prioritize opportunities for the greatest impact across shelter operations, including management of admissions, populations, health, welfare, housing, length of stay, and best outcomes for each animal.
+• Prioritize opportunities for the greatest impact across shelter operations, including management of admissions, populations, health, welfare, housing, length-of-stay, and best outcomes for each animal.

 • Create an action step checklist and trend analysis to help the organization implement systems change and monitor progress.